marcusoftnet/marcusoftnet.github.io/_posts/2015-10-07-how-trust-kanban-and-a-little-structure-saved-a-life.md

  - Agile
  - Leadership
  - Indonesia
- - Life of a Consultant
+ - Life of a consultant
 ---

 I've seen many people change into something better over my years as a consultant.
 It's beautiful thing - but I've never experienced something like that I witnessed today.